Azure/aztk/README.md

 # Azure Thunderbolt
-Azure Thunderbolt is a python CLI application for provisioning multi-node Spark clusters in Azure.
+Azure Thunderbolt is a python CLI application for provisioning dockerized Spark clusters in Azure.
 This package is built on top of Azure Batch but does not require any Azure Batch knowledge to use.

 Azure Thunderbolt is designed to run batch Spark jobs that require additional on-demand compute.
 This package is not ideal for long-standing clusters for applications such as Spark streaming.

 ## Notable Features
 - Spark cluster provision time of 3-5 minutes on average
+- Azure Thunderbolt clusters run in Docker containers
+- Users can bring their own Docker image
 - Ability to use low-priority VMs for an 80% discount
 - Built in support for Azure Blob Storage connection
 - Built in Jupyter notebook for interactive experience